THE HOUSE OF GOD

 The “gifts” are to persevere until each member of the Body attains to the fullness of Christ.
 Since we do not often see such maturity among us on the earth, one might conclude that these, and all the other gifts of the Spirit, will continue in the spirit world among the deceased of the Body (who do not cease to be part of the Body because they have died) until, as the Word of God promises, we all reach the standard set by the fullness of Christ.

-And what is the purpose of bringing to pass the work of building us to such maturity?
+And what is the purpose of building us to such maturity?
 That you, O LORD God, might dwell there.

-Then we might ask, “What will be the result of God dwelling in Christ–Head and Body?”
-The answer is found in the last two chapter of the Book of Revelation.
+Then we might ask, “What will be the result of God dwelling in Christ — Head and Body?”
+The answer is found in the last two chapters of the book of Revelation.